johnny49r/watt-iz/README.md

-# Watt-iz Speech Enabled ESP32-S3 Project
+# Watt-IZ Project

 ## Purpose-Built Embedded Hardware for Out-of-the-Box Speech-Enabled Applications
 Watt-IZ is a programmable ESP32-S3 based platform designed specifically for speech-enabled embedded applications, combining purpose-built hardware with a comprehensive, ready-to-use software stack.
 In addition to audio input and output, touchscreen display, SD card storage, wireless connectivity, real-time clock, and power management, Watt-IZ ships with a rich collection of preloaded speech and audio demos, full source code, documentation, and reference designs.
-This allows users to explore, run, and modify real speech-interactive applications immediately—without writing code—while still providing a solid foundation for custom development.
+This allows users to run and explore real speech-interactive applications immediately without writing code while still providing a solid foundation for custom development.

 The Watt-IZ exists for people who want to explore voice interfaces, conversational systems, language translators, chatbot’s, voice assistants, command interpreters, and many other AI-style applications using real hardware without needing a full development system or complex setup just to run and experience the speech-enabled features of the device.
 Demos and applications can operate standalone from the SD card, while users who want to build or modify firmware can use a normal PC-based development workflow.

-Note that some demo’s require API keys from google and openAI to access cloud services such as speech-to-text, text-to-speech, translate, and chat GPT access.
-The Watt-IZ user manual details how to acquire and install API keys.

 ## Hardware Features
 The Watt-IZ project hardware is packaged on a 100mm x 60mm PCB.
 See PCB section for mechanical details.
 The